-ONE and its more than 3 million members, along along with ONE’s predecessor organisation DATA and other non-profit partners, have played an important role in persuading political leaders to create and fund smart, effective programs and policies that have saved lives and improved futures in poor countries.
+ONE and its more than 6 million members, along with ONE’s predecessor organisation DATA and other non-profit partners, have played an important role in persuading political leaders to create and fund smart, effective programs and policies that have saved lives and improved futures in poor countries.

 Examples of what has been achieved include: